Skip to content

 Run it with sensible defaults

 Using total course cost of 3,000, annual salary increase of 5,000, years using language of 20 years, the calculation works out to 97,000.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Total Course Cost, Annual Salary Increase, and Years Using Language — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works